bens4lsu/theskinny-publish/Content/velvet-elvis/rhodes-22/the-fool-captain.md

 I finally got the boat out of danger and went back to my rum.
 But we were still without Cade, who had drifted to some non-English speaking fishermen under the bridge.
 They continued to cast, apparently unaware that he needed a lift.

-Tyler swam back to be the hero rescuer, but he also decided it would be better to sit in a tiny dilapidated boat with non-English speakers than to try to fight the current back to <i>Velvet Elvis</i>.
+Tyler swam back to be the hero rescuer, but he also decided it would be better to sit in a tiny dilapidated boat with non-English speakers than to try to fight the current back to *Velvet Elvis*.

 By this time, I was quite content to make slow circles, enjoying my drink and the baseball game.